heroku/webapp-runner/README.md

      $ java -jar target/dependency/webapp-runner.jar target/<appname>.war

+## Store your sessions in memcache

+In versions 7.0.22.3 and newer support for a [session manager](http://code.google.com/p/memcached-session-manager/) that stores sessions in memcache is built in.

+To use it add `--session_manager memcache` to your startup command:

+    $ java -jar target/dependency/webapp-runner.jar --session_manager memcache target/<appname>.war

+Then make sure that three environment variables are available for configuration: MEMCACHE_SERVERS, MEMCACHE_USERNAME, MEMCACHE_PASSWORD

 ## Running your application in Eclipse

 Since your application will just be a standard webapp you can still use WTP and the traditional Tomcat integration points to run your application within Eclipse.
 However the containerless nature of webapp runner allows you to run from within Eclipse in a simpler way.